hrucchetto/bcraapi/README.md

 In `.github/workflows` folder there is a yaml file with a process to update the database automatically.
 The jobs runs daily and updates the db with new values for the variables.

-## Analysis
+## Visualize

-`dashboad.py` contains the code to build a streamlit application to visualize some of the variables we get using the API.
+`Visualyzer` class contains the code to build a streamlit application to visualize some tiles with data from the db we created.
 You can check a preliminar version [here](https://bcraapi.streamlit.app/).

 ## Contact